-To open a bar is about a little more than choosing the perfect beer and liquor list.
-In fact, there are a ton of restaurant licenses and permits that you need to get out of the way before you can open your doors for business.
+Opening a bar is about a little more than choosing the perfect beer and liquor list.
+In fact, there are a number of restaurant licenses and permits that you need to get out of the way before you can open your doors for business.
+In getting caught up in dreaming about all the delicious drinks that a new restaurant owner plans to offer, many forget about the extent of the legalities they have to navigate first, legalities that can throw a serious wrench in your grand opening plans if they aren’t executed correctly.

-Although alcohol laws will vary from state to state, attempting to open a bar without a liquor license is going to lead down a road of penalties, fines, and shut doors.
+Although alcohol laws will vary from state to state, attempting to open a bar without a liquor license is going to lead down a road of penalties, fines, and shut doors—all of which every restaurateur wants to avoid at all costs.

 Here’s how to get a liquor license, no matter where your bar or restaurant is located.

+First things first—let’s cover what a liquor license is in the first place.
 A liquor license is a permit to sell alcoholic beverages.
-But believe it or not, there are different kinds of liquor licenses.
-The first thing you’ll need to do is understand what type of liquor license you’ll need.
+It might seem relatively straight forward, but believe it or not, there are different kinds of liquor licenses.
+The first thing you’ll need to do is understand what type of liquor license you’ll need and what the exact laws are regarding liquor licenses based on your specific location.

 - Know your state’s alcohol laws.
-Each state has it’s own laws and requirements regarding the supply of liquor licenses.
+Each state has its own laws and requirements regarding the supply of liquor licenses.
 In fact, some states even limit the number of locations that can sell alcohol at any given time, which can make it difficult for new bars and restaurants to get a license immediately.
+The first thing to do when exploring how to get a liquor license it by researching your specific city and state’s liquor laws.

 - Each state has its own Alcohol Beverage Control (ABC) Board.
 This agency is in charge of regulating the sale of alcohol.
 This is who you will contact to understand your state’s laws and the process of how to get a liquor license in your specific state.